Lesson 9

 Activity 1: Discuss

-In groups, we will discuss our analysis of the main ideas in each paragraph of “Representing Ophelia: Women, Madness, And The Responsibilities Of Feminist Criticism.”
+in groups, we will discuss our analysis of the main ideas in each paragraph of “Representing Ophelia: Women, Madness, and the Responsibilities of Feminist Criticism.”

 In groups, discuss your analysis of the main idea of each paragraph.
 Make additions or revisions to your notes based on the discussion.
 Be prepared to share your group’s ideas with the class.

-Activity 2: Read – Discuss
+Activity 2: Discuss – Read

-We will analyze “Representing Ophelia: Women, Madness, And The Responsibilities Of Feminist Criticism” for its organizational structure.
+We will analyze “Representing Ophelia: Women, Madness, and the Responsibilities of Feminist Criticism” for its organizational structure.

 As previously mentioned, this essay uses a unique and atypical organizational structure.